Programs / Life Savers

 - Presenting the top 5 myths regarding donation

 - Explanation that signing a driver’s license is not enough

 - Explanation that a conversation with your family is the most important step to becoming a donor

-After the presentation the students are asked to have a conversation with their family regarding donation.
-Gift of Life provides Life Savers brochures for the students to answer seven questions after they have shared their decision about donation with a loved one.
+After a Life Savers Educator completes an “in person’ presentation the students are asked to have a conversation with their family regarding donation.
+Gift of Life provides Life Savers brochures for the students to answer five questions after they have share their decision with a loved one.
+Teachers are encouraged to offer an assignment or extra credit for returning the brochures.
 The completed brochures are returned to Gift of Life by the teacher and the data is used for office purposes only to measure the outcomes of the Life Savers program.